-Expectation: The atmosphere would be that of a —I mean, at this point, I sound utterly repetitive & unoriginal if I say "petting zoo," don't I?
+Expectation: The atmosphere would be that of a —I mean, at this point, I sound utterly repetitive and unoriginal if I say "petting zoo," don't I?

-Reality: I really thought long & hard about this.
+Reality: I really thought long and hard about this.
 Despite the signs offering carte blanche, most did seek to engage the women in conversation and/or ask permission prior to touching.
-"Art exhibit," as Un'ruly purported it to be, was certainly a misnomer.
+"Art exhibit," as Un'ruly's website purported it to be, was certainly a misnomer.
 "Slave auction" was far too extreme.
-The phrase “kissing booth” popped into my brain as well, due to the models' constant smiles & giggling.
+The phrase “kissing booth” popped into my brain as well, due to the models' constant smiles and giggling.
 Ugh.
 Screw it.
 "Petting zoo," it is.

-Expectation: The touchers would be kids of color, passing tourists, & whites of the Boomer generation or older.
+Expectation: The touchers would be kids of color, passing tourists, and whites of the Boomer generation or older.

-Reality: The touchers were mostly kids of color & white Boomers, the latter group consisting almost entirely of women.
-The third largest group consisted of white dudebros, both members of the camera crews & passers-by who were provoked by said camera crews.
-I would have to say the fourth largest group were black men & women.
+Reality: The touchers were mostly kids of color and white Boomers, the latter group consisting almost entirely of women.
+The third largest group consisted of white dudebros, both members of the camera crews and passers-by who were provoked by said camera crews.
+I would have to say the fourth largest group were black men and women.

-Expectation: There would be educational materials which place the exhibit in context by detailing the history & politics of black hair.
+Expectation: There would be educational materials which place the exhibit in context by detailing the history and politics of black hair.

 Reality: There were none.
-As much as Un’ruly’s company line pushed the word “educational,” the event would be far more accurately described as promotional.
+As much as the volunteers pushed the word “educational,” the event would be far more accurately described as promotional.
 It was noteworthy that while Un’ruly’s public relations rep was on the scene handing out business cards, the "artist" who'd conceived the event was entirely absent.

 Expectation: Someone would try to touch my hair, with or without asking permission.